k-a1d/RatHunter/README.md

 A mini shooter game.

-Hit the rats, skip the hamsters.
+Target the rats, avoid the hamsters and infested rats.

 ![](src/Assets/rathunter.png)